Zoe Cochlin

 What genres do you edit?

-I am primarily interested in fantasy, soft sci-fi, and superhero fiction (in no particular order) and am open to a number of sub-genres.
-I tend to prefer stories that emphasize themes of hope, altruism, or enemies-to-friends, and I’m partial to social intrigue and ancient mysteries, ruins, and artifacts.
+I specialize in fantasy, soft sci-fi, and superhero fiction (in no particular order) and am open to a number of sub-genres; I am also interested in mysteries, whether they include speculative elements or not.
+I tend to prefer stories that emphasize themes of hope, altruism, redemption, or enemies-to-friends narratives, and I’m partial to social intrigue and ancient mysteries, ruins, and artifacts.

 Do you edit non-fiction?